 Common Challenges for the Couple

 Just as kids experience a lot of change, so do couples.
 When the adults are establishing the new partnership or their new marriage, they are also leading a family through the process of blending.
 The couple sets the tone for the whole family.
 They may be navigating issues in their own relationship, setting up expectations for their children, and working with ex-partners and ex-spouses.
 Any one of these is a big task, but many couples in blended families take them all on at the same time.

 Tips for Becoming One

 There are a number of strategies that counselors can teach families to help them function well together.
-The therapists at Thriveworks Westborough offer personalized care to each family they help, but here are a few general tips for setting up a blended family for success.
+The therapists at Thriveworks Counseling in Westborough offer personalized care to each family they help, but here are a few general tips for setting up a blended family for success.

 - Be honest: Blended families are allowed to acknowledge that this process is difficult.
 They are allowed to have bad days as well as good days.
 Seeing the situation clearly is a big help in the blending process.

 - Be proactive: When families set expectations sooner rather than later, they often set themselves up for success.

 - Be empathetic: Each member of a blended family has unique challenges.
 Listen well.
 Promote understanding.
 Empathy is an important tool for blended families.

 - Be specific about your needs: With so much happening in a blended family, encourage every member to speak up.
 Instead of waiting for someone to notice what they need, each person should be free to ask.